Nomix-Life-Sciences/nomix-site/README.md

 ## Editing content

 Most of the site's content is stored in the [Takeshape headless CMS](http://takeshape.io) with e-commerce information stored in Shopify.
 Data is being queried using the [Shopify Storefront API](https://help.shopify.com/en/api/storefront-api).
 Both the Shopify and Takeshape data is being queried using the [Apollo GraphQL Router](https://www.apollographql.com/).

+## Environment variables

+There are two environment varibles, `REACT_APP_SHOPIFY_STOREFRONT` and `REACT_APP_TAKESHAPE_API`.
+To run the app, you must have a `.env` file in the root directory of the app containing the values of these variables.